asgilm/asgilm/README.md

 - Cloud security ☁️
 - Threat analysis and forensics 🧪
-- Ethical hacking & red teaming 🎯
+- Threat hunting 🔍
 - AI applied to cybersecurity 🤖

 ---

 ## 📁 Cybersecurity Portfolio

-These are some of the projects I have built, analyzed or broken.
+These are some of the projects I have built, analyzed or, broken.

 ### 🔹 [Cybersecurity Projects Repository](https://github.com/asgilm/Cybersecurity-Projects)